-Pet insurance reimburses veterinary costs for accidents and illnesses — including emergency surgery, cancer treatment, diagnostic imaging, hospitalization, and prescription medications.
-The North American Pet Health Insurance Association (NAPHIA) categorizes coverage into three tiers: Accident-Only, Accident & Illness, and Comprehensive (A&I + Wellness).
+Pet insurance is a type of policy that helps cover the cost of veterinary care for your pet.
+It typically helps with unexpected illnesses or injuries, but some policies also cover routine and preventative care. (vcahospitals.com) The North American Pet Health Insurance Association (NAPHIA) categorizes coverage into three tiers: Accident-Only, Accident & Illness, and Comprehensive (A&I + Wellness).
 Standard exclusions include pre-existing conditions, cosmetic procedures, and breeding costs.
 The American Veterinary Medical Association (AVMA) recommends understanding your plan's deductible, reimbursement rate, and annual limit before enrolling.

 What Are the Three Types of Pet Insurance?